Mookie Betts Player Props: Dodgers vs. Rockies

 Mookie Betts At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 77th, his on-base percentage ranks 35th, and he is 18th in the league in slugging.
+- Among qualified hitters, he ranks 85th in batting average, while his on-base percentage ranks 39th and he is 20th in slugging.

-- Betts has driven home a run in 28 games this year (37.8%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on five occasions..
+- In 28 games this season (37.3%), Betts has picked up an RBI, and in 13 of those games (17.3%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.